pass-the-salt/2023/content/english/practical/_index.md

 Despite that situation, we will provide **free masks** and **hydroalcoholic gel** at the org desk and in the 2 rooms (lecture hall and workshops room).
 <br><br>

-**Rooms equipments** :
+**Rooms equipments** :<br>
-> **lecture hall**:  there is a ventilation system that is automatically activated when the temperature rises or when the CO2 reaches a certain level.
+.&nbsp;**lecture hall**:  there is a ventilation system that is automatically activated when the temperature rises or when the CO2 reaches a certain level.
 In addition, polytech has several portable CO2 detectors and one will be placed prominently on the desk at the bottom of the lecture hall.
 <br>
-> **workshop room**: there is air-conditioning, there will also be a portable CO2 detector in place.
+.&nbsp;**workshop room**: there is air-conditioning, there will also be a portable CO2 detector in place.

 <br>